When you hear the term “tenured professor,” what does it mean?

 However, the world of academic employment is littered with accounts of unfair, unjust tenure denials, typically at schools where the institutional culture is dysfunctional, mean-spirited, corrupt, discriminatory, and/or politically divisive.

 Tenure is under attack.
 Some claim that tenured professors are too coddled and privileged.
 Others say that in the face of rising tuition and a difficult economy, tenured and tenure-track professors are too expensive.
 In some cases, political and university leaders are going after tenure to diminish academic freedom in higher education.

 In recent decades, we’ve seen a marked shift toward hiring for full-time, contract-based, non-tenured positions and part-time, adjunct positions.
-Many of these folks are carrying heavy teaching loads in return for very modest pay.
+Many of these folks are carrying heavy teaching loads in return for very modest pay and little job security.
 More than a few of them have credentials worthy of tenure-track appointments.

 If you see corollaries between the attack on tenure and the attack on unions, then give yourself an A.

 There’s a lot more I could say about tenure, but I think I’m at a point where readers working outside of academe have heard enough!
 For those who have wondered what tenure means in higher education settings, I hope this has been a helpful explanation.

 Tenure provisions developed by American Association of University Professors are considered the industry standard in academe.
 For more information, go to the AAUP’s page on tenure.

 For more of my blog articles on academic workplaces, go here.
 I’ve written lots of commentary on bullying & incivility in academe; the (mis)management of colleges and universities through consultants, strategic planning initiatives, and the like; and the state of academic freedom.